Thursday, 11 July 2013

 A bent old man came towards us along the path.
 He had the air of a local, so we stopped him and asked whether we could get across to the Canal de la Robine.

 No problem, he beamed, just keep going to the little bridge (he pronounced the word “pont” in his southern accent as “pong”), then cross a second “pong” and all would be well.

 It was just as he said.
 At the end of the breakwater, the canal merged with the lagoon and there was a road bridge.

 We turned onto the road and soon joined the D32, which was a dead straight, slightly raised causeway across the sea-marshes.

 It was no place to be venturing off the road, as there was water on both sides, patterned with an intricate map of channels and archipelagos.

 The second “pong” was soon behind us and the land became a bit drier.
-We came to a lonely house, where we crossed another canal and went around a low rocky knoll, which seemed as big as a mountain in these parts.
+We came to a lonely house, where we crossed another canal and went around a low rocky knoll, which loomed as big as a mountain in this landscape.

 Then we turned off on a rough dirt track, past an exotic looking flooded field of rice, and eventually found ourselves on another straight little road heading directly to the Canal de la Robine.

 We reached it at a place called the Domaine du Petit Tournebel, which was an assembly of buildings half-hidden in flowering oleanders, red and pink, and dominated by a large square house with a hostile looking observation tower on the roof.

 There did not seem to be anybody about, so we went around to the back, squeezed through a locked gate and emerged onto the towpath of the canal.